As of May 2019

 The Board of Directors may designate any place, either within or outside the State, as the place of meeting for any regular or special meeting called by the Board of Directors.
 If no designation is made, meetings shall be held at the principal office of the corporation in the State.

 Any regular or special meeting of the Board of Directors may be conducted through the use of any means of communication by which any or all directors participating may simultaneously hear each other during the meeting, including, but not limited to, conference calls and live video conferences.
 A director participating in a meeting by this means is deemed to be present in person at the meeting.

 Section 8.
 Regular meetings

 Annual Meeting.
 Regular meetings of the Board of Directors shall be held annually as announced by the officers with a minimum of 30 days notice.
-Members may attend the annual meeting of the Board of Directors.
-However, they may not participate in the discussion and may not vote.
-Members may address the Board of Directors with advance notice of at least 5 days prior to the board meeting.

 Regular Online Meetings.
 The date and time of these online meetings will be determined by the majority vote of the Board of Directors and officers.

 Special meetings of the Board of Directors may be called by any officer or any two directors and an officer.